-Table 4 displays labor force information by county, subtotaled by local area with data as of December 2019.
-The unemployment rate varies greatly by county, especially in the Michigan Works!
-Northeast Consortium area.
-This area is home to counties with both the highest and lowest unemployment rate: Alpena at 4.3% is the lowest, while Cheboygan is the highest at 11.8%.
-This is in keeping with the seasonal nature of Cheboygan County's tourism-related economy, and Alpena's emphasis on manufacturing.
+Table 5 displays labor force information by county, subtotaled by local area with data as of December 2019.
+The unemployment rate varies greatly by county.
+This area highest and lowest unemployment rate: Roscommon at 7.3% is the highest, while Gladwin is the lowest at 5.6%.

 TABLE 5: LABOR FORCE AND UNEMPLOYMENT RATE (DEC.
-2019) - WIOA REGION 3
+2019) - WIOA REGION 7B